 Obtain Travel Insurance

 For situations that fall outside of traditional rules, travel insurance may be able to help.
 Most travel insurance policies offer basic trip cancellation benefits.
 When purchased before your trip, it turns your airfare into a refundable airline ticket.

 However, your situation must fall under a qualified event category for travel insurance to cover your ticket.
-For example: if an immediate family member were to pass away, or you get into an car accident on the way to the airport, trip cancellation benefits could reimburse you for your airline ticket price.
+For example: If an immediate family member were to pass away, or you get into a car accident on the way to the airport, trip cancellation benefits could reimburse you for your airline ticket price.

-If you plan on requesting a refund for a extenuating circumstance, you must be prepared with documentation that backs up your request.
-For example: if the original ticketed traveler dies, then the airline may require a death certificate to consider a refund.
+If you plan on requesting a refund for an extenuating circumstance, you must be prepared with documentation that backs up your request.
+For example: If the originally ticketed traveler dies, then the airline may require a death certificate to consider a refund.
 If you ask for a refund based on illness or injury, you should present the airline with a letter from your attending physician noting when you were injured and why you can't take your flight.

 While airlines will consider bending ticket policies for some extraordinary circumstances, there are many situations that airlines will not consider.
 For example, work situations and veterinary emergencies often don't count for airline reconsideration.
 If you are concerned about personal situations and do not wish to buy travel insurance, your other option is purchasing a full-fare ticket, which may earn extra frequent flyer miles and is refundable.

-Though the process can be difficult, making any airfare a refundable airline tickets is possible.
-By understanding the situations and when you can get a refund, you could still recover some of their ticket price back when other plans force you to cancel their next flight.
+Though the process can be difficult, making any airfare a refundable airline ticket is possible.
+By understanding the situations and when you can get a refund, you could still recover some of the ticket cost back when other plans force you to cancel your next flight.